 V. Conclusions

-Mule deer are a keystone species known to South West United States and their population is in decline.
+Mule deer are a keystone species known to Southwest United States and their population is in decline.
 The establishment of land corridors is crucial to help the population maintain a healthy population size.
-NASA Earth Observing System was used to identify current mule deer habitats and ranges.
+NASA Earth observations were used to identify current mule deer habitats and ranges.
 The initial outcome of this project was to determine mule deer habitats and establish potential corridors.
 The final outcome included a MODIS day of year phenology and a MODIS NDVI vegetation phenology map, with a tutorial on the process of cluster busting.
-A tutorial will help the method of cluster busting for future projects and give our partners, SRLCC and WAFWA, the ability to replicate this project for the preservation of mule deer habitat.
+The tutorial will help the method of cluster busting for future projects and give our partners, SRLCC and WAFWA, the ability to replicate this project for the preservation of mule deer habitat.

 VI.
 Acknowledgments